-Do you have a fruit tree or trees in your yard that just don’t seem to know how to make fruit.
+Do you have a fruit tree or trees in your yard that just don’t seem to know how to make fruit?
 Are you frustrated with your fruit trees and their lack of adequate fruit production?
-I know it can be frustrating, but here’s the deal . . .
+I know it can be frustrating, but here’s the deal…

-Fruit trees are programed at birth to be robotic fruit producing machines.
-It’s all they know how to do.
 Make leaves, put on new growth each season, make flowers, later in the season make fruit.
 Rinse and repeat.
 It’s really the only thing they know how to do.

 You Can Get Paid for Growing Small Plants at Home.